herculespan/new_entity_placement_in_RDF_graphs/README.md

 - **Graph Embeddings** using a GRAPH-BERT based graph encoder
 - **Fusion** between textual and graph representations
 - Handling of the **inductive (unseen) entities** via a text-to-graph mapper

+##Licence
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.